Mi Shih Recognized with GPEIG Best Journal Article Award

 The article examines and makes explicit the co-constitutive relationship between density techniques, their depoliticizing effects, and the heightened land commodification in Taiwan’s transition to a real estate–oriented economy.

 Dr. Shih’s research involves two major areas.
-Building on ethnographic fieldwork methods, she examines Chinese urbanization, particularly focusing on the role of the state, shifting urban-rural boundaries, displacement, people’s livelihood changes, and social conflicts over land development.
-Employing mixed research methods, her second research area focuses on planning regulation, land development rights, land assembly instruments, and discursive and institutional practices of value capture in urban development in Taiwan.
+Building on ethnographic fieldwork methods, she examines Chinese urbanization, particularly the roles of the state, shifting urban-rural boundaries, displacement, changes in people’s livelihoods and social conflicts over land development.
+Employing mixed-methods research, her second research area focuses on planning regulation, land development rights, land assembly instruments, and the discursive and institutional practices of value capture in urban development in Taiwan.

 Recent Posts